 Some tiny house forums to try:

-Tiny House Dating
+- The Tiny House Forums

 Facebook groups and pages are another way to meet people in the tiny house movement.
 If you participate in these online communities, you'll find yourself getting to know other tiny house dwellers.
 From there, it's just a case of arranging a meet up or getting in touch with any members who live near you.